Practical advantage of non-Hermitian enhanced quantum sensing: Non-Hermitian Sensing

-The use of non-Hermitian physics for quantum sensing can be traced back to the discovery that macroscopic coupled-mode systems operating near an exceptional point (EP) exhibit an anomalously amplified response to weak external perturbations.
-This behavior sharply contrasts with that of Hermitian systems, where eigenvalue splittings scale linearly with the perturbation strength near ordinary degeneracies~\cite{heiss2012physics,berry2004physics}.
-The response enhancement near an EP arises from the coalescence of both eigenvalues and eigenvectors—a feature unique to non-Hermitian degeneracies—which gives rise to non-analytic spectral responses.
+The use of non-Hermitian physics for quantum sensing can be traced back to the discovery that macroscopic coupled-mode systems operating near an exceptional point (EP) exhibit an anomalously amplified response to weak external perturbations \cite{wiersig2016sensors}.
+This behavior sharply contrasts with that of Hermitian systems, where the eigenvalue splitting scales linearly with the perturbation strength near ordinary degeneracies~\cite{heiss2012physics,berry2004physics}.
+The response enhancement near an EP arises from the coalescence of both eigenvalues and eigenvectors—a feature unique to non-Hermitian degeneracies—which gives rise to non-analytic spectral susceptibility.

 To grasp the essential mechanism underlying this enhancement, it is instructive to examine a minimal two-level non-Hermitian Hamiltonian,